eecsdco/prelims_scheduler/README.md

 will only affect this environment.
 This also means you don't have to (in fact, should not) be installing things as root, since they're only being installed in this local folder.

+Now install setup tools

+    # Installing setuptools is required for the next step
+    pip install setuptools

 ### Building the webapp